-Ever since it served as a protective barrier from all the invasive forces from the outside.
-It was only in 1903, it was given another association, not for the military purpose, but as a national historical monument.
+Ever since it has served as a protective barrier from all the invasive forces from the outside.
+It was only in 1903 that it was given another association, not for military purposes, but as a national historical monument.

 Today, it attracts travelers and tourists who want to get a medieval experience and feed their curiosity for history.
 Visitors can walk along the ramparts and see the remarkable surroundings of Camargue and the Salin salt marshes.

 In the ramparts too, visitors can circumference the town.
-By doing so, they visit the towers and gates coupled to the walls.
-It is also in the walls they get a look of the entire medieval town within.
+They visit the towers and gates coupled to the walls by doing so.
+It is also in the walls that they get a look at the entire medieval town within.

 It is the best place to make your fantasies with the medieval movies you have watched a reality!
 Imagine you’re the centurion or the guard patrolling in the ramparts, spotting enemies from the crenellations of the wall.

-If you decided to come here, I suggest you watch Lord of the Rings or other medieval fantasy movies before you come here.
+If you decide to come here, I suggest watching Lord of the Rings or other medieval fantasy movies before you come here.
 That way, you can appreciate the place even more and have more idea of what could have happened in structures like this. 🙂

 Reason #2: Historical Gates and Towers of Aigues-Mortes